+Energy Methods,†

+1 Preliminary Concepts

+SPACE

+NOTATION

-Energy Methods\ Jeevanjyoti Chakraborty jeevan@mech.iitkgp.ac.in 1 Preliminary Concepts Configuration The positions of all the material points of a mechanical system are together referred to as the configuration of the system.
-CONFIGURATION SPACE The set of all configurations that can be taken by a mechanical system is re- ferred to as the configuration space.
-Geometric notation Any point in the configuration space of a mechanical system is denoted by $X$ .
-For example, if the mechanical system consists of just one particle, then $X$ can be the position vector of the particle.
-DISTANCE IN CONFIGURATION SPACE When a mechanical system goes from one configuration (say, point $X_0$ in configuration space) to another configuration (say, point $X_1$ in configuration space), the "distance" between $X_0$ and $X_1$ is taken to be the maximum of the displacement magnitudes of the individual particles making up the system.
-Path in configuration space The configuration $X$ of a mechanical system is said to be a function of a real variable $\overline{t}$ in the interval $a \le \overline{t} \le b$ if, to each value of $\overline{t}$ in this interval, there exists a single configuration; thus $X \equiv X(\overline{t})$ , $\overline{t} \in [a, b]$ .
+CONFIGURATION The positions of all the material points of a mechanical system are together referred to as the

+configuration of the system.

+CONFIGURATION The set of all configurations that can be taken by a mechanical system is referred to as the configuration space.

+GEOMETRIC Any point in the configuration space of a mechanical system is denoted by X. For example, if the mechanical system consists of just one particle, then X can be the position vector of the particle.

+DISTANCE IN CONFIGURATION SPACE When a mechanical system goes from one configuration (say, point X_0 in configuration space) to another configuration (say, point X_1 in configuration space), the "distance" between X_0 and X_1 is taken to be the maximum of the displacement magnitudes of the individual particles making up the system. $^{{}^}Notes\ prepared\ by\ Jeevanjyoti\ Chakraborty.\ Contact:\ jeevan@mech.iitkgp.ac.in$ [†]The development of the theory mostly follows the classic "Energy Methods in Applied Mechanics" by Henry L. Langhaar (Dover Publications) PATH IN CONFIGURATION SPACE The configuration X of a mechanical system is said to be a function of a real variable \bar{t} in the interval $a \le \bar{t} \le b$ if, to each value of \bar{t} in this interval, there exists a single configuration; thus $X = X(\bar{t}), \ \bar{t} \in [a, b]$.
 The function so formed represents a path in configuration space.
 Note that not every path is admissible because the constraints of the mechanical system have to be respected.
-Important: The variable $\overline{t}$ is not necessarily time.
-If $\overline{t}$ is indeed time, then $X = X(t)$ is called the "motion" of the system.
-2 Virtual Displacement According to the classic book by Goldstein et al.:
+Important: The variable \bar{t} is not necessarily time.
+If \bar{t} is indeed time, then X = X(t) is called the "motion" of the system.
+2 Virtual Displacement According to the classic book by Goldstein et al.[‡]:

 A virtual (infinitesimal) displacement of a system refers to a change in the configuration of the system as the result of any arbitrary infinitesimal change of the coordinates ... consistent with the forces and constraints imposed on the system at the given instant t.
 The displacement is called virtual to distinguish it from an actual displacement of the system occurring in a time interval dt, during which the forces and constraints may be changing.
-In terms of the preliminary concepts, the virtual displacement can be realized by the following: \I have mostly followed the classic "Energy Methods in Applied Mechanics" by Henry L. Langhaar (Dover Publications) for this chapter. &lt;sup>1H.
-Goldstein, C. P. Poole and J. Safko, Classical Mechanics, 3rd ed., Pearson
+In terms of the preliminary concepts, the virtual displacement can be realized by the following: - Freeze time first. - Consider paths in configuration space corresponding to some real variable t' (which is strictly not the time t). - Restrict to paths which are admissible i.e. respect the constraints of the system. [‡]H. Goldstein, C. P. Poole and J. Safko, Classical Mechanics, 3rd ed., Pearson